-An investigation of school board elections is also of interest because it contributes to the literature on second order elections, of which there is comparatively little in Canada.
-The theory of second order elections was originally developed to apply to elections to the European Parliament (Reif & Schmitt 1980), but has been expanded to also apply to elections other than those held at the national level (see Golder et al. 2017).
+An investigation of school board elections is also of interest because it contributes to the literature on second-order elections, of which there is comparatively little in Canada.
+The theory of second-order elections was originally developed to apply to elections to the European Parliament (Reif and Schmitt, 1980) but has been expanded to also apply to elections other than those held at the national level (see Golder et al., 2017).
 The label of "second order" is meant to suggest that relatively little is at stake in these elections.
-As a result, there tend to be associated with low levels of interest and turnout (Marsh 1998; Schmitt 2005).
-At least by these criteria, school board elections can be considered second order - as noted above, turnout and interest in these elections was significantly lower than for federal, provincial, or other municipal offices.
-The analysis below allows us to consider how the low-interest, low-turnout nature of these elections has an effect upon the type of individuals who choose to vote (or not).
+As a result, these tend to be associated with low levels of interest and turnout (Marsh, 1998; Schmitt, 2005).
+At least by these criteria, school board elections can be considered second order; as noted above, turnout and interest in these elections was significantly lower than for federal, provincial or other municipal offices.
+The analysis below allows us to consider how the low-interest, low-turnout nature of these elections affects the type of individuals who choose to vote (or not).